sskeledzija/sskeledzija/README.md

 - https://github.com/sskeledzija/appo-tool-mock-backend
 - https://github.com/sskeledzija/appo-tool-backend

 Demo app example, everything runs on AWS, including MongoDB.
-This is just a initial, pre-flight version, and is far from finished, point of this deployment was just to have PoC which does something.
+This is just a initial, pre-flight version, and is far from finished.
+The point of this deployment was just to have PoC running completely in cloud, and does some minimal MVP.
 - http://ec2-18-192-174-85.eu-central-1.compute.amazonaws.com/#/login